joshming/joshming/README.md

 ### Hi there 👋

+I'm Joshua Ming.
+I'm currently a third year computer science student with a minor in software engineering at Western University.

+I'm currently looking for a 8-16 month internship in 2022.
 <!--
 **joshming/joshming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.